The founders of Transloadit met as contributors to an open source project. As a result of this,

 We actively free up developer time in order to work on open source projects.
-Some of us even work on such projects nearly full-time.
+Many of us even work on open source full-time.

 Besides funding projects, we also fund the open source community by helping its members to organize great conferences, hackathons and meet-ups.